anterostecnologia/anterosdbcp/README.md

 "legacy" drivers that do not support the JDBC4 ``Connection.isValid() API``.
-This is the query that will be executed just before a connection is given to you from the pool to validate that the connection to the database is still alive. *Again, try running the pool without this property, HikariCP will log an error if your driver is not JDBC4 compliant to let you know.*
+This is the query that will be executed just before a connection is given to you from the pool to validate that the connection to the database is still alive. *Again, try running the pool without this property, AnterosDBCP will log an error if your driver is not JDBC4 compliant to let you know.*
 *Default: none*

 &#128290;``minimumIdle``<br/>
-This property controls the minimum number of *idle connections* that HikariCP tries to maintain in the pool.
-If the idle connections dip below this value and total connections in the pool are less than ``maximumPoolSize``, HikariCP will make a best effort to add additional connections quickly and efficiently.
+This property controls the minimum number of *idle connections* that AnterosDBCP tries to maintain in the pool.
+If the idle connections dip below this value and total connections in the pool are less than ``maximumPoolSize``, AnterosDBCP will make a best effort to add additional connections quickly and efficiently.
-However, for maximum performance and responsiveness to spike demands, we recommend *not* setting this value and instead allowing HikariCP to act as a *fixed size* connection pool.
+However, for maximum performance and responsiveness to spike demands, we recommend *not* setting this value and instead allowing AnterosDBCP to act as a *fixed size* connection pool.
 *Default: same as maximumPoolSize*

 &#128290;``maximumPoolSize``<br/>